tursodatabase/libsql/README.md

 It seems to us that there are two obvious avenues to modify SQLite: forking the code to add features directly to it, or running it on top of a modified OS.
 History suggests that neither of these work well.
 The way we see it, this is a result of one major limitation of the software: SQLite is open source but does not accept contributions, so community improvements cannot be widely enjoyed.

 ## SQLite needs to open contributions.
 We want to see a world where everyone can benefit from all of the great ideas and hard work that the SQLite community contributes back to the codebase.
-Community contributions work well, because we’ve done it before.
+Community contributions work well, because [we’ve done it before][qemu-sqlite].
 If this was possible, what do you think SQLite could become?

 ## Could SQLite become a distributed database?